mohitkumhar/heart_disease_prediction/README.md

 ### Install Requirements

-Navigate to the project directory and install the required libraries using:
+Navigate to the project directory and install the necessary dependencies:

 ```bash
 pip install -r requirements.txt